Learn how Hasanah works.

 Can I cancel Hasanah anytime?

-Users can cancel participation by disconnecting the funding account, disabling roundup participation, or closing the account, with the change applying prospectively.
+Users can cancel Hasanah by disconnecting funding, disabling roundups, or closing the account, with changes applying to future activity.

 Open page